 For industrial plants that generate wastewater during production processes, a wastewater treatment system is a mandatory requirement for obtaining operational and production permits.

 An industrial wastewater treatment system is a collection of equipment and technologies used to remove pollutants from wastewater generated by factories.
 Industrial wastewater often contains heavy metals, chemicals, and microorganisms that can pollute the environment if left untreated.
 This system ensures that wastewater meets environmental standards before being discharged outside, following specific regulations.
-The wastewater treatment system is typically part of the Plumbing component within the MEP system to ensure consistency throughout the facility.
+The wastewater treatment system is typically part of the plumbing component within the MEP system to ensure consistency throughout the facility.

 Depending on production needs and characteristics, businesses can choose different wastewater treatment methods such as physical, chemical, or biological processes.
 Factory wastewater must meet the standards specified in Column A or Column B of QCVN 40:2011/BTNMT before being discharged into the environment.